Li-Tian/neo/Documentation/articles/cryptography/hash_algorithm.md

 ### Scrypt

-　  Scrypt is a kind of secure-encryption algorithm based on PBKDF2-HMAC-SHA-256 algorithm.
+　  Scrypt is a kind of secure-cryptographic algorithm based on PBKDF2-HMAC-SHA-256 algorithm.
 It's developed by Colin Percival, a famous FreeBSD hacker, for his backup service Tarsnap.
-Original designing intention is computing during CPU idle time to reduce CPU load and the rely upon CPU computing.
-Scrypt's long computing time & heavy RAM cost makes parallel computing very difficult, which results in Scrypt's decent defensibility against rainbow table attacks.
+The original design was to reduce CPU load, minimize CPU reliance, and use CPU idle time for calculations.
+Therefore, scrypt not only takes a long time to calculate, but also consumes a lot of memory, making it difficult to calculate multiple digests in parallel.
+Therefore it is more difficult to use the rainbow table for brutal-force-attacks.

 ​　Neo mainly use SCRYPT algorithm to generate encryption secret key satisfying NEP-2 standard.
 Parameters are defined as follows:

-　　N: CPU/RAM cost，usually 2 ^ N. Default value is 16384.
+　　N: CPU/RAM cost.
+Generally take a number of powers of 2.
+Default value is 16384.

 　　p: Parallelization parameter, a positive integer ranges from 1 to 255.
 Bigger value represents heavier rely upon concurrent computation.
 Default value is 8.